 No.

-Track inside job geofences and keep swap/approval flows.
-People can still trade visits; the system just keeps coverage and windows intact.
+Track within job geofences and keep swap/approval flows.
+People can still trade visits; the system just maintains coverage and windows intact.

 How soon will we see results?